 Always had a dream to go sailing with your dog?
 Going away for a day or two might not matter much, but it sure feels like an eternity for the dog.
 Renting a boat to sail across the ocean with your dog might seem like a dream.
 The only thing that holds you back is concerns about dog boat safety.

 Renting or buying a boat is a simple task.
 But the main issue remains how to ensure your dog’s safety.
-Being a boat lover, you have to consider how to protect your dog and create a plan for dog boat safety.
+Being a boat lover, you have to consider protecting your dog and creating a plan for dog boat safety.

 Making your dog aware of the boat and the sea is the most crucial task.
 He should know the surface area where he is allowed to roam.
 Before taking off, you need to ensure your dog understands the boundaries.
 Give the dog a little tour and a chance to get on the boat and get used to their surroundings.

 Sailing can be exhausting for a dog.
 Exposure to direct sunlight can be draining.
-Make sure your dog has shady space and plenty of drinking water so he won’t get dehydrated.
-Healthy food and snacks should be carried in an airtight container so that it remains fresh.
+Ensure your dog has a shady space and plenty of drinking water so he won’t get dehydrated.
+Healthy food and snacks should be carried in an airtight container to remain fresh.

-Choosing the right life jacket depends on various factors involving tides, climate, etc. Never underestimate the sea and make sure that your dog has his life jacket on all the time while sailing.
-The waves are strong and powerful, so the life jacket should fit properly so that it does not come off while the dog is swimming.
+Choosing the proper life jacket depends on various factors involving tides, climate, etc. Never underestimate the sea, and make sure that your dog has his life jacket on all the time while sailing.
+The waves are strong, so the life jacket should fit properly and not come off while the dog is swimming.

 An excited dog on vacation tends to be super active.
 So never unleash him on the shore before boarding the boat.
-Depending on your dog’s size, consider. carrying the dog onto the boat.
+Consider carrying the dog onto the boat depending on your dog’s size.
 Do not let your dog splash in the water along the shore, which could be dangerous.

 Find a safe spot on the boat in the shade so the dog can rest if he gets too tired.
 The best thing to do would be to carry towels and mats to help keep the surface cool for the dog.

-Dogs can easily hurt themselves, so in case you have to deal with an injury like a cut paw, bring along a first aid kit.
-Include items to treat wounds, like gauze, antiseptic wipes or solution with cotton balls, and self-cling bandages.
+Dogs can easily hurt themselves, so bring along a first aid kit if you have to deal with an injury like a cut paw.
+Include items to treat wounds, like gauze, antiseptic wipes, or solution with cotton balls and self-cling bandages.

-Don’t forget to check the regional laws on dogs, whether they are allowed or not in the area where you plan to go boating.
-Laws pertaining dogs in public can differ from state to state.
+Don’t forget to check the regional laws on dogs, whether allowed or not, in the area where you plan to go boating.
+Laws about dogs in public can differ from state to state.
 There are no general or widespread constraints or restrictions that prohibit having dogs on your boat.

-Dogs are highly susceptive to sunburns and other skin related rashes.
+Dogs are highly susceptible to sunburns and other skin-related rashes.
 Using a dog formulated sunscreen or sun protector is essential while your pup is on the boat.

 Consult with your vet to get sun protection for your dog.
 Dogs with short, curly, light-colored hair face a higher risk for sunburn.
-Dogs also face bites from mosquitoes or other insects, which may lead to severe diseases.
+Dogs also face bites from mosquitoes or other insects, leading to severe diseases.
 Do carry mosquito repellants and bug sprays recommended by your vet.
 Do not neglect your pup by keeping them unguarded.

-Create a safe potty spot for your dog on the boat by using DoggieLawn.
-That can keep you from having to take quick shore trips to let your dog have a potty break.
-If you do head to shore for a potty break, keep your dog on leash to make sure he doesn’t jump from the boat and try to run away.
+Head to shore for a potty break, keep your dog on a leash to make sure he doesn’t jump from the boat, and try to run away.